 Nomvalo’s appointment was justified by Hawks spokesperson Brigadier Hangwani Mulaudzi.

 “On the application form the member disclosed the case, including the CAS number as per requisite.
+“During the interview he confirmed the case but upon processing of fingerprints with our criminal record centre there was no reflection or record noted on our system,” he said.

 The allegations were put to Nomvalo over the phone.
 He declined to comment. – News24